-The wearing of blackface for comedic effect has a history dating to before the Revolution, but the Minstrel Show formalized the practice.
-The show had set character roles; an interlocutor and end men, generically referred to as Tambo and Bones who were always in blackface.
-Everyone might be in blackface, or everyone but the interlocutor, but always the end men.
+The wearing of blackface for comedic effect has a history dating to before the Revolutionary War, but the minstrel show formalized the practice.
+A minstrel show had set character roles; an interlocutor and end men, generically referred to as Tambo and Bones who were always in blackface.
+Everyone might be in blackface, or everyone but the interlocutor, or no one besides the end men, but always the end men.

 A blackface minstrel show had a structure beginning with a “first part” consisting of comedic banter and song and the traditional announcement “Gentlemen, Be Seated!”
 The middle section, known as the “olio” consisted of variety show entertainments and often a “Stump Speech” mocking politicians and the news of the day.
 That section would eventually spin off on its own to become vaudeville.